 In this process, it’s necessary to consume heat for the regenerator reboiler and electricity or compressed air for pumps and instrumentation.

 Therefore, with the energy flows of the process and the historical data, it’s possible to train a deep neural network to find optimization points, energy flow patterns, or optimize process parameters in order to reduce energy usage without compromise the process productivity.

-2.3 Determination of process parameters A.K.A.
-Virtual Sensors
+2.3 Determination of process parameters: Virtual Sensors - Digital Twins

 Every heavy industrial process must be monitoring all its parameters such as temperature, pressure, volumetric flow, concentration, etc. For some cases, like oil refineries, are very easy to calculate these parameters without measuring.

 However, in most cases, this is not an easy task.
-In industries like biotech-pharmaceuticals, food, steel, plastics, and many others, is very difficult to create mathematical models able to calculate process parameters.
+In industries like biotech-pharmaceuticals, food, steel, plastics, and many others, is very difficult to create physicochemical models able to calculate process parameters.